 Some religious groups are worries that this will impinge on their religious freedoms.
 This seems to be the concern of politicians and no campaigners.

-Currently, these religious frames are protected in the exclusion of religion from the Anti-Discrimination Act, but when the Church is also one of the largest educators and providers of welfare services and receives massive state funding, the waters become muddy.
+Currently, these religious freedom frames are protected in the exclusion of religion from the Anti-Discrimination Act, but when the Church is also one of the largest educators and providers of welfare services and receives massive state funding, the waters become muddy.

 The real issue, I suspect, has to do with the loss of power and influence within the Christian ‘empire’ as the state grows increasingly more secular and pluralist (despite our politicians appearing to be more religiously aligned than the general population).
-Many in the churches worry about losing their right to religious exemptions in the face of the full inclusion of the civil rights, privileges and responsibilities of all citizens before the law.
+Many in the churches worry about losing their right to religious exemptions in the face of the full inclusion of the civil rights, privileges, and responsibilities of all citizens before the law.

-Unfortunately, LGBTIQ people and their families and friends have become the flash point in this trend towards the decrease of soft Christian statehood power to egalitarian secular ideals.
+Unfortunately, LGBTIQ people and their families and friends have become the flashpoint in this trend towards the decrease of soft Christian statehood power to egalitarian secular ideals.

 I am a person of faith and have devoted my life to following the Jesus Way of Life with much grace and love.
 I don’t believe I have it all together or have all the answers, but I have faith in the One to leads us forward by the Spirit.
 I believe that following Jesus is good news for the world.
-If we all practised loving God and our neighbour as we love our selves, the world would be a better place.
+If we all practiced loving God and our neighbour as we love our selves, the world would be a better place.

 Eighteen months ago I spoke at a Marriage Equality rally in the city because both personally, as a person of Christian faith seeking the common good of society, I see and believe that the rites of marriage can include LGBTIQ people in naming family well.
 You can view it here https://youtu.be/fw35oT29FkE.